nadzyah/baseline-data-form/README.md

 pip3 install -r requirements.txt
 ```

 Keep in mind that here we're using PostgreSQL database instead of SQLite, so you need to install and configure it (you can use [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04)).
-Once you've installed PostgreSQL, edit `ENGINE`, `NAME`, `USER` and `PASSWORD` fields in DATABASES variable in `settings.py` file.
+Once you've installed PostgreSQL, edit `NAME`, `USER` and `PASSWORD` fields in DATABASES variable in `settings.py` file.

 If you want to revert to SQLite, set the next value for DATABASES variable: